 The Rio Puerco volcanic necks, including the regionally visible Cabezon Peak, are all part of the Mount Taylor volcanic field.
 Each neck is a small volcano that erupted during the time that the field was active.
-The vents are similar in age and original surface expresssion to the volcanic vents on Mesa Chivato to the west and Mesa Prieta to the east.
-So the Rio Puerco volcanic necks are essentially a look at the inside upper few hundred meters of small volcanoes.
+The vents are close in age to the volcanoes on the surface of Mesa Chivato, which is part of the same volcanic field.
+The volcanic vents on Mesa Chivato to the west and Mesa Prieta to the east are also examples of the probable orignal surface expression of the volcanoes now exposed as the Puerco volcanic necks.
+This means that the Rio Puerco volcanic necks are essentially a look inside the upper few hundred meters of typical small volcanoes.
 LIke vents on Mesa Chivato, the volcanoes that were eroded to expose the volcanic necks probably included fissures, cinder conens, and maars.
-Landsat image.
+Above: Landsat image and names of some of the volcanic necks.

 Cabezon Peak is one of many massive dark peaks known as volcanic necks that are scattered throughout the Rio Puerco valley between Mesa Chivato and Mesa Prieta on the west and east, and San Luis and I-40 on the north and south.
 Together with Mesas Chivato and Prieta they are part of the Mount Taylor volcanic field, a cluster of several hundred small volcanoes.
 A few volcanic necks, including Cerro Alesna, occur on the west side of Mesa Chivato.
 Other examples around the south margin of the Mount Taylor field include half-sectioned volcanoes (east Grants Ridge) and deeply dissected volcanoes (Cubero volcano).